gravitational/teleport/docs/4.3/admin-guide.md

 $ ssh-add -L
 ```

-!!! warning "GNOME Keyring SSH Agent"
+!!! warning "GNOME Keyring SSH Agent and GPG Agent"

-    It is well-known that Gnome Keyring SSH
+    It is well-known that Gnome Keyring SSH agent, used by many popular Linux
-    agent, used by many popular Linux desktops like Ubuntu, does not support SSH
+    desktops like Ubuntu, and gpg-agent from GnuPG do not support SSH
     certificates.
-We recommend using the `ssh-agent` command from `openssh-client` package.
+We recommend using the `ssh-agent` from OpenSSH.
+    Alternatively, you can disable SSH agent integration entirely using
+    `--no-use-local-ssh-agent` flag or `TELEPORT_USE_LOCAL_SSH_AGENT=false`
+    environment variable with `tsh`.

 ### OpenSSH Rate Limiting